mirror/dd-wrt/src/router/curl/docs/libcurl/curl_version_info.md

 } curl_version_info_data;
 ~~~

 *age* describes what the age of this struct is.
-The number depends on how
-new the libcurl you are using is.
-You are however guaranteed to get a struct
-that you have a matching struct for in the header, as you tell libcurl your
-"age" with the input argument.
+That number is different
+depending on how recent your libcurl is.
+The documentation above describes
+which struct fields that were added at which age.
+Trying to access a struct
+field that is newer than the age of your struct may cause undefined behavior
+and possibly crashes.

-*version* is just an ASCII string for the libcurl version.
+*version* is an ASCII string for the libcurl version.

-*version_num* is a 24 bit number created like this: \<8 bits major number\> |
+*version_num* is a 24-bit number created like this: \<8 bits major number\> |
 \<8 bits minor number\> | \<8 bits patch number\>.
 Version 7.9.8 is therefore
 returned as 0x070908.